*Note that the supplementary electronic material for Chapters 26-40 will be available in the Support Material tab by December 2021*

 This new edition of Cardiovascular Disease in Companion Animals, authored by two leading experts in the field, now covers the horse as well as the dog and cat.
-The comprehensive, superbly illustrated book has been completely revised from the original Cardiovascular Disease in Small Animal Medicine.
+The comprehensive, superbly illustrated book has been completely revised and expanded from the original Cardiovascular Disease in Small Animal Medicine.
 Five key sections provide clearly written overviews of normal cardiovascular structure and function, pathophysiologic derangements and their manifestations, clinical cardiology testing and interpretation, and extensive guidance for cardiovascular disease diagnosis and management.
 A broad collection of clinical images, graphics, tables, diagrams, and a Summary Drug Tables for each species enhances the book’s utility as a practical clinical resource.
-Up-to-date references are focused on common cardiovascular diseases and their management, including therapy for congestive heart failure and arrhythmias, reflecting the main developments in cardiology and in practice.
+Up-to-date references support the focus on cardiovascular diseases and reflect important developments in veterinary cardiology and practice.
+A valuable companion website contains videos and additional images to enhance each chapter.

-Since first publication in 2007, Dr Ware’s authoritative yet user-friendly guide to cardiovascular diseases and disorders in veterinary practice has been widely praised.
-The book continues to be richly illustrated throughout with clinical colour photos, imaging and diagrams of the highest quality.
+Since first publication in 2007, Dr Ware’s authoritative yet user-friendly guide to cardiovascular diseases in veterinary practice has been widely praised.
+This book contains even more illustrations of the highest quality.
 Coverage also includes diagnostic considerations for various clinical problems, procedures and techniques for patient evaluation, and detailed management strategies for congestive heart failure, arrhythmias, and other complications of cardiovascular disease.
 This second edition is a must-have for veterinary practitioners, students, interns, residents, and others with an in-depth interest in veterinary cardiology.

 Table of Contents